Stages and pages

 I read what I called

-last year, now realizing it is called The Millennium Trilogy
+the girl with serieslast year, now realizing it is called The Millennium Trilogy

 I learned this on the opening page of the other book which fascinated me, by Eva Gabrielsson with the ungainly title There are Things I Want You to Know About Stieg Larsson and Me.